-How to sell your run down property in poor condition
+How to sell your run down property

 Selling a property quickly for cash could mean one less headache in your already busy life.
 With the right deal, a substantial lump sum could be realised.
 A quick sales process means you could avoid estate agents’ fees and sell your tired house on more rapidly.